EugenMayer/docker-sync-boilerplate/README.md

 cd docker-sync-boilerplate
 ```

-Now start the sync
+Now start the sync, first choose either unison or rsync ( you can actually mix both in a single docker-sync.yml

 ```
+cd rsync
 docker-sync start
 ```

-Now start our app-server
+In a new shell, enter into docker-sync-boilerplate/rsync and start our app-server

 ```
-docker-compose
+docker-compose up
 ```